Eduard Cuypers

-Eduard Cuypers (18 April 1859 Roermond – 1 June 1927, The Hague) was a Dutch architect.
+Eduard Cuypers (18 April 1859 in Roermond – 1 June 1927 in The Hague) was a Dutch architect.
 He worked in Amsterdam and the Dutch East Indies.

 Biography

 Cuypers was trained in the architectural practice of his uncle Pierre Cuypers, the country's major neo-Gothic architect.
 In 1881 set up his own office in Amsterdam.
 His contacts with businessmen earned him commissions for offices, shops, and houses.
-Unlike his uncle, Cuypers' work was closely related to Neo-renaissance and Jugendstil.
+Unlike his uncle, Cuypers' work was closely related to neo-Renaissance and Jugendstil.
 Although he designed several churches, Eduard did not confine himself solely to ecclesiastical architecture.
 Instead, he designed a few dozen railway stations, which were mostly built in the north of the country, several hospitals, and more than hundred housing projects in the Netherlands.

 Eduard Cuypers and his employees also designed pieces of furniture and other objects for interiors, such as lamps.
 In 1905 Cuypers published Het Huis, Oud & Nieuw (The House, Old and New), a magazine for interior design that was published until he died in 1927.
 He was buried at Zorgvlied cemetery.

 The office of Eduard Cuypers is considered to be the origin of the Amsterdam School because the leaders of this style, Michel de Klerk, Johan van der Mey, and Piet Kramer, were trained there.
 Berend Tobia Boeyinga, one of the most important followers of the Amsterdam school, also worked for Cuypers, as did prominent Indonesian architect Liem Bwan Tjie.
 After Cuypers died in 1927, his office was continued by others.
 The current name in the Netherlands is A/D Amstel Architects in Amsterdam.